CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 When a neighbor node receives the query, it processes it based on the following rules:

-- If the query was received earlier, that node can set the TTL to 0 and build a QueryResult as specified later.
-- Otherwise, the node forwards the updated message to its neighbours (except the one it received the query from) decreasing the TTL by 1.
+- If the query was not received earlier, the node forwards the updated message to its neighbours (except the one it received the query from) decreasing the TTL by 1, otherwise set the TTL to 0.
 - If the TTL of the message received is 0, build a QueryResult.
 The node will calculate a path back (using DFS for example) to the initiator of the flood and send the message.
-- The initiator will eventually receive all the messages that have the network graph collected during the process.

 ```rust
 struct QueryResult {